TritonDataCenter/node-stackvis/README.md

   gradient, and time-based.
 Another possibility is to use hue to denote the module and saturation to denote the size of a frame relative to others at the same level of depth.
-- Tweak saturation for the existing time-based coloring: currently, the saturation is determined by looking at (nsamples in frame) / (total samples), but it would be better if it were (nsamples in frame) / (nsamples in row), as this would cause different entries in the same row to stand out better.
 - Experiment with more interactive visualizations, such as:

     http://bl.ocks.org/1005873